Journal Prompts for Ostara

 Similarly, you can use your journaling time to think through an aspect of or situation in your life—even simply yourself—to sort out how you feel about it and how you want to address it.

-In addition to using the journal prompts above, consider writing in your journal about your plans and goals for the upcoming school year, winter, work season, or stage of life.
+In addition to using the journal prompts above, consider writing in your journal about your plans and goals for the upcoming school year, spring, work season, or stage of life.

 Improve Your Health